bloc97/Anime4K/Preprint.md

 Using traditionnal 'unblurring' or 'sharpening' techniques causes overshoot<sup>**[3]**</sup> to appear near edges, which distracts the viewer and reduces the perceptual quality of the picture.

 Learning-based approaches (such as waifu2x, VDSR, EDSR, etc.) are a few orders of magnitude too slow for real-time (<30ms) applications, especially at UHD resolutions.
-Furthermore, the resulting algorithm outputs good quality upscales of 720p anime for 1080p screens, potentially allowing users to save disk space and/or network bandwidth by only archiving 720p encodes.

 To further complicate the issue, 1080p anime is often not true 1080p.
 They are usually mastered in the studio at around 900p, then upscaled to 1080p for the final product.
 Some exceptions include blu-ray masters of full-length animation films.